Azure/iot-edge-opc-publisher-v1/README.md

 ##### Accessing the Microsoft Container Registry Docker containers for OPC Publisher manually

-If you want to deploy the latest released version of OPC Publisher manually, you can do so by running:
+The latest released version of OPC Publisher can be run manually via:

 ```
 docker run mcr.microsoft.com/iotedge/opc-publisher:latest <name>
 ```

-Where '<name>' is the name you want to give to the container.
+Where "name" is the name for the container.